sruthiravindra/sruthiravindra/README.md

 # Hello, I'm Sruthi Ravindran! 👋

-Transitioning into a Data Scientist from a Full Stack Programmer.
+Transitioning into a Data Scientist from a Full Stack Programmer with 15 years experience.
 Welcome to my GitHub profile! 🚀

 ## 🌱 About Me